agsb/6502.MINT/arch/6502/Stacks.md

    can not change fixed reference

 multitask and multiuser :
-   indexed stacks are 128 words, Charles Moore says 22 is enough.
    Then could split 5 stacks for users or tasks, more than must exchange stacks values and include checks for stack limits.

   low memory